MalteBerlin/code-guideline/vue.md

 ### Guideline

 * use namespaced store
-* create a seperate store by feature wise or category wise (seperation depends upon the product, so anything is permitted) and make it namespaced.
+* create a separate store by feature-wise or category-wise (separation depends upon the product, so anything is permitted) and make it namespaced.
-* create a seperate folder for each store and keep state, action, getter , mutation inside seperat file.
+* create a separate folder for each store and keep state, action, getter , mutation inside separate file.
 Import all the codes into a index.js file treating store as a module.
 * state should be created by calling a method,  which will return the initial state.
 So that we are not getting into issue of object reference.
 * A getter should be only created if it computes something out of state.
 Only returning state from getters is not allowed.
 * Action should call service, store the result in state & return the response if required.